manheim/manheim-c7n-tools/docs/source/development.rst

 Development
 ===========

 * Open a pull request for changes.
-TravisCI will test them.
+Github Actions will test them.
 * To cut a release, bump the version number in ``manheim_c7n_tools/version.py``, update ``CHANGES.rst``, and open a pull request for that.
-Once merged to master, tag the release in GitHub and TravisCI will build and deploy the package and Docker Hub will automatically build and tag the image.
+Once merged to master, tag the release in GitHub and Github Actions will build and deploy the package and Docker Hub will automatically build and tag the image.

 .. _development.local: